BindBC/bindbc-opengl/README.md

 }
 ```

-Currently, `bindbc-opengl` supports most extensions that have been promoted to the core API.
-Support for more extensions and a list of all supported extensions are forthcoming.
+All supported extensions [are listed at the `bindbc-opengl` wiki](https://github.com/BindBC/bindbc-opengl/wiki/Supported-Extensions).
+Support for more extensions is added on an ongoing, as-needed basis.
+If you have a need for an extension that is not currently supported, [please file and issue](https://github.com/BindBC/bindbc-opengl/issues).

 ## Loading OpenGL
 The `loadOpenGL` function is used to load all supported OpenGL functions and extensions.
 In order for this function to succeed, an OpenGL context must be created before it is called.
 The return value of `loadOpenGL` can be used to determine which version of OpenGL actually loaded.